 If you take a break between jobs, buy a gap coverage policy.
 They don’t cost an arm and a leg, but they help you sleep at night and keep you protected.
 Accidents can happen at any time, not just when it’s convenient for you and your insurance coverage.

 Most homeowners have homeowners insurance.
 They have no choice if they have a mortgage; it’s required by the terms of their loan.

 And fire, of course.
-As a landlord, I’ve seen rental properties burn nearly to the ground.
-As a child, my childhood home burned.
 The average home fire costs $12,653 to repair, according to HomeAdvisor, but when an entire structure burns down with everything in it, that total can rise to six or even seven figures.

 Ask yourself a simple question as a renter: If my house or apartment building burned to the ground and I lost everything, would it strap me financially?
 It’s hard to imagine the person who could just shrug that off with a “No biggie.”